 Nixon Library to use public money to house archives in shift from what US Archivist envisioned

+Stanley I. Kutler, a University of Wisconsin historian, said the construction money is a return on an investment the foundation made in some of Washington's most expensive lobbyists three years ago in a bid to acquire Nixon's records and win acceptance into the presidential library system.
 Senior partners Gerald F. Warburg and Gregg L. Hartley of Cassidy & Associates Inc. led the team of four lobbyists, collecting at least $460,000 in fees for their efforts, according to disclosure reports filed with Congress.
 Warburg worked for then-Senate Democratic Whip Alan Cranston (Calif.), and Hartley is a former chief of staff to House Majority Whip Roy Blunt (R-Mo.)."This is all lobbyist-driven," Kutler said."The truth is that all presidential libraries have been built with presidentially raised private funds.
 What is so ironic here is that Richard Nixon bragged that his library was even more different, because not only did he raise the money, but he kept the feds out."

 comments powered by Disqus

 - CBS features in-depth coverage of the 50th anniversary of the signing of the Civil Rights law

 - Archive of WW II war crimes made public

 - They tried to kill Hitler.
 Now they’re heroes.

 - ‘Clinton Inc.’ Author Dishes on Monica Lewinsky and the Blue Dress

 - Senator’s Thesis Turns Out to Be Remix of Others’ Works, Uncited

 - Ukrainian Leaders Are Using David Barton's Theocratic Pseudo-History To Build Their Nation